KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 Each color channel `red`, `green`, and `blue` must each be multiplied by the zeroth-order spherical harmonic constant `0.28209479177387814`

+Those can then be converted to an `unsigned byte` color channel.

 #### Alpha

 Alpha must be activated through the logistic function $\sigma(a) = \frac{1}{1 + e^{-a}}$ which constrains it to the range `[0 - 1)`